stillmatic/tournaments/writeup.md

 * Hunter, D. R. (2004) MM Algorithms for Generalized Bradley-Terry Models.
 The Annals of Statistics, 32(1), 384-406.
 * Maystre, L. and Grossglauser, M. (2015) Fast and accurate inference of Plackett-Luce models.
 In Advances in Neural Information Processing Systems 28 (NIPS 28).
 * Ford, L. R. (1957) Solution of a Ranking Problem from Binary Comparisons.
 The American Mathematical Monthly, 64(8, Part 2), 28-33.
+*  Copeland A.H.
+(1951), A “reasonable” social welfare function, Seminar on applications of mathematics to social sciences, University of Michigan.